smromain/swa-dashboard/README.md

 deal alerts. _Just be warned: as long as the deal threshold is met, you're going to receive SMS messages at the rate of the interval you defined.
 Better wake up and book those tickets!_

+When the Twilio environment variables are configured, you can also use the daily update flags `--daily-update` and `--daily-update-at` to send you a daily SMS message with the current fare prices.
+The `--daily-update-at` flag is in 24 hour time format.

 ```bash
 export TWILIO_ACCOUNT_SID=""